 Disclaimer:- I neither own nor earn anything from this story, Harry Potter and his world are the property of JK Rowling and associates, not me.

 A/N:- This story started as a challenge I set myself.
 Those who are familiar with my writing will know that I rarely (if ever) cast Ron Weasley in a positive light, I don't like the character and a believe that Ron and Hermione are a mismatched couple who would never have worked.
 Anyway, I was determined to try and write a piece where Ron and Hermione ended up divorced so she could be with the delicious Potions master, but without it being Ron's fault.
 So here we are, you will probably find Severus is a little OOC (but he usually is when I write him).
-Big thanks to jmak119 for the beta job.
+Thank you to jmak119 for betaing this one-shot.
 I hope you all enjoy it…

 …Of Mice And Men